RaffaDNDM/AcCAPPCHA/README.md

-# Invisible-CAPPCHA
+# AcCAPPCHA
-Master thesis about Invisible CAPPCHA.
+Master thesis about design, development and security analysis of an Invisible CAPPCHA based on acoustic side-channel.